malabudi/grammatical-parser-fe/README.md

 This command and everything below it is important for letting everyone receive your code and to update the webstie on master.
 Adds all changes for the code u edited to be tracked with git before committing.

-### git commit -m COMMIT-MESSAGE
+### git commit -m "COMMIT-MESSAGE"

 Run this After running git add -A, this puts your changes into a commit with the message you wrote.
 Next thing to do is to push the code changes to your branch that you created.
+You do need to put the message in "" marks as if your writing a string in the terminal.

 ### git push
 Running this command for the first time in your branch will throw a error.
-Thats okay, it will give you a command to copy and paste so do that and run it again, then you should be good to go.
+Your gonna see in that error a command: git push --set-upstream origin YOUR-BRANCH-NAME Thats okay, just copy and paste the command and run it again, then you should be good to go.

 ### git checkout master
 Run this command so you can switch from the branch you made to the master branch.